-Dublin has a number of brunch spots but for me was by far the best.
+Dublin has several brunch spots but for me was by far the best.
 I think many people agree with me as it was always super busy.
 Located right in the centre of temple bar its light and bright with enough tasty options to keep you deciding for hours.
-I chose the French toast with Berry compot and it was really delicious.
+I chose the French toast with berry compote and it was really delicious.
 This place gets very busy especially on weekends so is definitely one to book in advance.

 The Sweetest Thing Cafe

 We stumbled upon this cute little cafe shortly after arriving in Dublin.
-We were looking to get a quick bite and a hot drink, when we saw these beautiful homemade buns and cakes in the window and couldn’t resist.
-Looking it up online afterwards I can see why this place is one of the highest rated on trip advisor, they were so good by the time I had taken my camera out we had eatten most of them!
+We were looking to get a quick bite and a hot drink when we saw these beautiful homemade buns and cakes in the window and couldn’t resist.
+Looking it up online afterwards I can see why this place is one of the highest-rated on trip advisor, they were so good by the time I had taken my camera out we had eaten most of them!

 The port house

-Its hard to go wrong with tapas, but it’s the atmosphere here that really sold this place for me.
-It’s adorned throughout with beautiful fairy lights, candels and intimate conrners, for our last meal in Dublin it was perfect.
+It’s hard to go wrong with tapas, but it’s the atmosphere here that really sold this place for me.
+It’s adorned throughout with beautiful fairy lights, candles and intimate corners, for our last meal in Dublin it was perfect.
 The food was everything you would hope for serving all the usual tapas favourites, the portions where a little on the small side but still very filling.
 This was by far one of the best dinners I had in Dublin.

 Tucked away next to a shop on temple bar you could easily miss it the Italian restaurant, but we found it on trip advisor and wanted to give it a try.
 This was our first meal in Dublin and was a perfect way to start our trip.
 It’s a little more on the expensive side but gave us a nice setting for our catch up.
 It has everything you could want from an Italian with fantastic pizza, pasta and wine.
 We were also fascinated and pleased that all the tables have live goldfish in them, it was just a nice little touch.

-Let me know if you visit any of these places or what some of your favorite places to eat in Dublin are!
+Let me know if you visit any of these places or what some of your favourite places to eat in Dublin are!